Missio 2025 conference in Honduras was a “call to action” amid government aid cutbacks

 Meeting on March 19, the network’s executive team emphasized that the work of Episcopal mission agencies engaged in education, healthcare and infrastructure development on a global basis is especially important in light of recent US government actions such as defunding and dismantling the US Agency for International Development.

 Regardless of one’s political stance in favor or against the government’s actions, the group said, all can agree that Episcopal and other mission agencies are vitally important as channels of contributing to human flourishing around the world.
-“Mission with Jesus,” Missio’s overall theme, and the conference’s foci of evangelism, empowerment and climate action are pertinent to the current moment.
+“Mission with Jesus,” Missio’s overall theme, and the conference’s foci of evangelism, empowerment and climate action were pertinent to the current moment.

 At its March meeting the GEMN Board discussed the Feb.
 12 Time Magazine article by Eric Ha, CEO of medical Teams International, entitled “Foreign Aid Is Retreating.
 The Church Must Not.”
 Wrote Ha: